 Mixed practice veterinarians are practitioners that specialize in health management of both large and small animals.
 Here's a look at the duties, career options, educational requirements, salary and job outlook for a mixed practice vet.

 The usual duties for a mixed practice vet include conducting general wellness exams, giving vaccinations, drawing blood, prescribing medications, performing surgeries, suturing wounds, cleaning teeth, performing spay and neuter operations, and supervising veterinary technicians.
-Other duties may include monitoring the reproductive health of breeding stock, performing artificial inseminations, assisting with problem births, conducting pre-purchase exams, taking radiographs, and performing ultrasounds.
+Other duties may include monitoring the reproductive health of breeding stock, performing artificial inseminations, assisting with problem births, conducting pre-purchase exams, taking radiographs and performing ultrasounds.

 Mixed practice veterinarians may work both day and evening hours, and they usually must be on call for emergencies that arise on weekends and holidays.
 The work can be physically demanding when treating large animals, as vets must be capable of restraining sizeable (and potentially agitated) animals.
 They also must be careful to avoid bites and scratches while working with small animals.
 All vets must take adequate safety precautions while treating their patients.